ryann-li/Travelogue/README.md

 # Travelogue

-Keep track of your travel locations around the world by using pins!
+Keep track of your travel locations all around the world by using pins!

 Technologies used: MongoDB, Express, React, Node